Doridian/wsvpn/docs/COMMANDS.md

         "version": "wsvpn 1.2.3", // Free-form text of the client/server version "enabled_features": [ // Features that are requested
-            "fragmentation", // Fragmentation as outlined in PROTOCOL.md "datagram_id_0" // Use QuarterStreamID 0 for WebTransport datagrams
+            "fragmentation", // Fragmentation as outlined in PROTOCOL.md ]
-        ]
     }
 }